Canaries Adventure Yacht Sailing Holiday / Cruise Around Lanzarote 2022

-The Canaries Sailing Holiday Cruise.
+The Canaries Yacht Sailing Holiday Cruise Around Lanzarote.
 Develop your sailing skills and confidence – or just relax and have a holiday!
 ‘Buy a berth’ – or if you wish charter your own yacht and sail with us ‘in company’ flotilla style…

 Never Sailed?
 We take any experience level on this trip and even if you have never sailed you can join in to become a useful member of the crew with everyone taking turns on the helm and getting fully involved with the sail trim.
 Many inexperienced sailors may be concerned about sickness.
 It is just important to make sure that if you are prone to sea sickness that you take the medication and take our advice on how to combat it.
 There are many medicines, patches and bands that work well but let us advise you and do not be put off by the thought.
 It can be controlled.

 Life on Board.
 We try to keep the saloon areas clear using just the cabins if we can.
-With 5 cabins and at least 3 heads on the 51 footers with a total of 10 berths there is a lot of space.
-We are looking at 6 clients plus the Skipper and Mate on board.
+With 5 cabins and 3 heads on the 52 footers with a total of 10 berths plus saloon there is a lot of space.
+We are looking at 7 clients plus the Skipper and Mate on board.
 On the ‘buy a berth’ yachts everyone mucks in and helps out with the sailing and any galley chores but if you want a more exclusive trip you can take a yacht to yourself or your group and have your own private skipper.
 With more than one boat we can have a little inter-boat competition.
 Nothing like a race or two to hone the sail trim skills!

 Most evenings all on board and those sailing in company will ‘gather’ to have a ‘sun-downer’ in the cockpit with some nibbles and discuss the days activities- then on certain nights we would eat collectively ashore as a social group sort of thing but there is no pressure – do feel free to go and do your own thing!

-Start & Finish Location: Fly into Lanzarote (Arrecife) – there are flights from £130 return with a bag.
-Hop in a taxi for the 12 minute ride to join your yachts in the modern Marina Lanzarote close to the centre of Arrecife and meet with the other guys making up the crew from 5pm.
+Start & Finish Location: Fly into Lanzarote (Arrecife) – there are flights from £60 return with hand luggage.
+Hop in a taxi for the 12 minute ride (about 15eu) to join your yachts in the modern Marina Lanzarote close to the centre of Arrecife and meet with the other guys making up the crew from 5pm.
 We will show you to your yacht when it becomes available from 5pm on the arrival Saturday.
-We will not start sailing until 8am on Sunday so late arrivals are possible and it allows for any flight delays.
+We will not start sailing until 9am on Sunday so late arrivals are possible and it allows for any flight delays.
 We return to Marina Lanzarote by 4pm on the following Friday and start the hand back process (so if you need to catch a flight home that Friday night it is possible) clearing the boat by 8am on the Saturday morning.

-Cruising Area?
+Lanzarote Yacht Cruising Area?
 It really is a fantastic area and we will go anticlockwise on a circumnavigation taking the Islands of the Chinijo archipelago and also Los Lobos off Fuerteventura.
 The prevailing winds are North Easterly if the trade wind is doing its thing so we get to reach and fetch and hopefully not have to beat continuously!
-It is the open Atlantic and not typically benign Mediterranean conditions so generally you get good sailing all day without the typical Mediterranean lull in the morning.
-There are also certain predictable acceleration zones between the islands where the trade winds are squeezed into stronger areas of wind and we make sure that everyone is very competent at reefing to cope with these.
+It is the open Atlantic on the west side and not typically benign Mediterranean conditions so generally you get good sailing all day without the typical ‘Mediterraneanwind lull’ in the morning.
+There are also certain predictable acceleration zones between the islands where the winds are squeezed into stronger areas of breeze and we make sure that everyone is very competent at reefing to cope with these.

-The temperatures are a very pleasant 20- 21’C and down wind or whilst not sailing we wear shorts and tee shirts.
-Light weight waterproofs are useful to keep the chill and spray off in the upwind legs.
-Some stay in shorts most of the time but some people will pop on long trousers with a sweat shirt for the evenings.
+The temperatures are normally a very pleasant 20 – 21’C and down wind or whilst not sailing we wear shorts and tee shirts.
+2020 January temps were 24’C daytime when we were out there for 14 days so no lightweight waterproofs even up wind – just shorts and tee shirts!
+However light weight waterproofs are useful to keep the chill and spray off in the upwind legs most years.
+Some people stay in shorts most of the time but some people will pop on long trousers with a sweat shirt for the evenings.
 Bliss!

 Car hire is available on site at the marina but it is a tad more expensive than at the airport as it is aimed at cruise ship passengers.
 Plenty of parking.
 Taxis can be requested from the marina office and they will call them for you.